 It is an approach that Cool Earth has pioneered in the Peruvian Amazon where partnerships protect hundreds of thousands of acres of at-risk forest.
 Whether with the Awajún people alongside the banks of the River Marañon in northern Peru or the Ashaninka nation in the central forest, partnerships have the ability to keep rainforest intact in the face of constant external threats.

-With an election victory secured by Mr Bolsonaro, these threats will be redoubled in Brazil.
+These threats are now redoubled in Brazil.
 Things don’t look good but if there is one thing we have learnt from the past decade, it is that empowered local people are the most powerful conservation force you will find.